Cryogenic sensor enabling broad-band and traceable power measurements: Results: Method I

 In addition to the noise in the measurement, we have systematic error arising from the calibration of our instruments.
 The current bias is provided by a Stanford Research Systems SIM~928 voltage source with nominal $0.5$-G$\Omega$ resistors in both dc lines.
 The total measured resistance is $0.9955\, \textrm{G}\Omega \, \pm \, 0.6 \, \textrm{M}\Omega$.
-The voltage source has an uncertainty of 160 ppm.
+The SIM voltage source has an uncertainty of 160 ppm.
 The dc lines and the on-chip dc heater resistors have resistances well below 1 k$\Omega$.
-Thus, their effect on bias current can be neglected without loss of accuracy.
+The effect of the resistors on the bias current can be neglected without loss of accuracy.

 We measured the resistance of the dc-heater resistors in a four-probe configuration using an Agilent digital multimeter model 34410A as a voltmeter.
 The voltage was amplified with a Femtoamp DLPVA-100 voltage amplifier, and the nominal 60-dB gain was measured to be $60.02\, \textrm{dB} \pm 0.0013 \, \rm{dB}$.
-The resistance of the heater $R_{\rm{heater}}$ determined from the slope of the measured current-voltage curve yields $48.8 \pm 0.2 \, \Omega$.
-Thus, the dc power reaching the bolometer has an uncertainty of approximately 0.04 dB, which is limited by noise and the uncertainty of the dc-heater resistance.
+The resistance of the heater $R_{\rm{heater}}$ determined from the slope of the measured current-voltage curve yields $(48.8 \pm 0.5) \Omega$.
+The dc power reaching the bolometer has an uncertainty of approximately 0.05~dB, which is limited by noise and the uncertainty of the dc-heater resistance.

+Consequently, we observe that at 100~MHz, the uncertainty of the measured attenuation in Fig.~\ref{fig:ssq}(b) is clearly dominated by that of the room temperature microwave source, 0.33~dB.
+At 50~Mhz and 1~GhHz, the uncertainty of the attenuation is greatly improved owing to only 0.01-dB contribution from the microwave source, and hence it is dominated by the 0.1~dB statictical uncertainty of the measurement.

-By a large margin, the dominant error in the measured attenuation arises from the signal generator used for rf heating.
-Its output power has an uncertainty of 0.33~dB.
-There is also a sharp drop of roughly 2 dB in the output power for frequencies above 100 MHz.
-We have taken this into account in the calibration of the signal generator.
-However, we note that this uncertainty only affects the attenuation measurement, not the measurement of the absorbed rf power at cryogenic temperatures.
-Calibration details are provided in the Methods.
+We observe several unexpected features in Fig.~\ref{fig:ssq}(b) such as plateaus with kinks and a sharp drop of the attenuation just before 100~MHz.
+We attribute these to the room temperature microwave source which is not accurately calibrated at these frequencies.
+The drop in the attenuation is likely reminiscent of a drop of roughly 2~dB in the output power of the microwave source in the vicinity of 100~MHz.
+In the future, the accuracy of the attenuation measurement in the whole frequency range can be conveniently improved by a fully calibrated microwave source.
+However, we note that the source uncertainty only affects the attenuation measurement, not the measurement of the absorbed rf power at cryogenic temperatures.
+Further calibration details are provided in Appendix~\ref{app:cal}.